aerterisolo/aerterisolo/README.md

 I usually sit at the profic tree, the middle of the map, or the roblox area, i'm fine with c+h, just don't cover my pony.

-DNI HOMESTUCK FANS + OBJECT SHOW FANS UNLESS UR MY FRIEND
+DNI OBJECT SHOW FANS UNLESS UR MY FRIEND

 Also I own a discord server, we need boosts for a vanity! please whisper me on pt for the invite link.